Patricia Gallagher Children's Choice Picture Book Award

 Report your votes On This Form by May 1st.
 Email the total number of votes for each title, as well as the school & grade levels that voted (or ages/library participating).

-Thinking of a good book to nominate for next year's award?
+Thinking of a good book to nominate for the 2025 award?

 Criteria: